Among Us dev teases a new map set to be revealed at the Game Awards

 Among Us developer Innersloth is teasing a new map, with more set to be revealed at the Game Awards.

 An image of the upcoming map was posted on the new Among Us Twitter account.
-Innersloth teases that it looks "suspiciously like a place in Henry Stickman", another game Innersloth published from developer PuffballsUnited.
-The map image does indeed appear to mirror a moment plucked straight from the Henry Stickman Collection, top hats and all.
+Innersloth teases that it looks "suspiciously like a place in Henry Stickmin", another game Innersloth published from developer PuffballsUnited.
+The map image does indeed appear to mirror a moment plucked straight from the Henry Stickmin Collection, top hats and all.

 🚀 Welcome to the official Among Us Twitter 🚀Get all the news, peeks, and fun shenanigans here and become a part of the crew.Here's a special look at the NEW Among Us map!
 (For your eyes only!!)
 (Don't show the impostors!!) pic.twitter.com/FrCkK7ZcnINovember 18, 2020